How we helped a smart young partner of a law firm find patent infringement for his client

 This brings us to the end of the article, but hey, there’s no goodbye cos’ the ride never ends.
 You know why?

 Because once you hop on you are always interested in knowing more.
 Plus, we are never too tired to stop. *Whispers* (We blame the adrenaline!)

 Wanna continue the ride to a detailed infringement analysis?
 Read on our approach to patent infringement (and get notes on how to do a patent infringement analysis by yourself) and if you’re looking for more action here’s a nail-biting text-to-speech patent infringement case where we targeted Google, IBM, and Nuance as potential infringers.

-Or if you wanna get behind the wheels and steer through our investigative approach to patent infringement, mail us at [email protected].
+Or if you wanna get behind the wheels and steer through our investigative approach to patent infringement.